 To Prepare:

-- Preheat oven to 350 degrees.
+1. Preheat oven to 350 degrees.
 For Ganache – in a microwavable bowl or measuring cup, add bittersweet chocolate and cream.
 Heat on high for 1 minute, remove and stir.
 Heat again for 30 seconds and stir until smooth.
-Place in refrigerator to stiffen up, stirring every 30 minutes until thickened – a spreadable consistency like frosting.
+Place in refrigerator to stiffen up, stirring every 30 minutes until thickened to a spreadable consistency, similar to frosting.

-- When Ganache is a good consistency, fill centers of cookies.
+5. When Ganache is a good consistency, fill center of cookies.
 Sprinkle with salt.
 Store in refrigerator and remove 30 minutes before serving or serve immediately.
 Enjoy!

 No Comments